Have you stopped to contemplate what it takes to make a baby?

 Before I studied naturopathy my understanding of conceiving a baby was not much more than to have sex.
-Now that I am a Naturopath and have had my first baby, my knowledge in the area of preconception care and conception has grown exponentially.
+Now that I am a Naturopath and have two beautiful boys, my knowledge in the area of preconception care and conception has grown exponentially.
 When you understand the complexities of our reproductive systems, both male and female, you can’t help but be in awe of what our bodies can do, and amazed we can fall pregnant at all.

 Why is preconception care so important?

 Falling pregnant is more than just sperm meeting egg.